The clustering of luminous red galaxies at z $\sim$ 0.7 from eBOSS and BOSS data: Observations and data

 where $N$ is the number of objects in the sector, $\mathsf{spec}$ denotes galaxies with good eBOSS spectra, $\mathsf{cp}$ denotes objects with no spectra, because they were too close to another LRG target to assign a fiber---the well-known ``fiber collision" effect, $\mathsf{BOSS}$ denotes BOSS galaxies with spectra, $\mathsf{BOSS}_{\text{cp}}$ has the same meaning as $\mathsf{cp}$ but in the BOSS-CMASS sample, $\mathsf{targ}$ denotes targets, $\mathsf{star}$ denotes spectroscopically confirmed stars, and $\mathsf{knocks}$ denotes knockouts from higher priority targets which we will discuss in more detail presently.
 In the analysis, we define ``good" eBOSS spectra as follows,

 These parameters are the flags in the eBOSS catalogue: $\text{SPECPRIMARY}$ identifies the best spectrum among multiple observations, $\text{ZWARNING}\_\text{NOQSO}$ lists potential problems with the redshift fit and a value of 0 denotes no obvious problems, $\text{RCHI2DIFF}\_\text{NOQSO}$ is the difference of reduced $\chi^2$ between the best-fit and second best-fit templates.
 The third condition is used to relax the threshold of $\text{ZWARNING}\_\text{NOQSO}=2^2$, since in \cite{eBOSS_Dawson} it was shown that the catastrophic failure rate is still below 1\% for $\text{RCHI2DIFF}\_\text{NOQSO} > 0.005$.
 Future analysis of clustering with the eBOSS LRG sample will likely use the redshift estimates derived from a new spectroscopic classification algorithm (\citealt{Hutchinson_16_redmonster}).
 The new routine is based on a least squares fit against discrete, physically-motivated spectral templates rather than against a linear combination of templates derived from principal component analysis as was done in BOSS redshift classification (\citealt{Bolton_2012}).
 The new redshift classification algorithm has been shown to produce a higher fraction of reliable redshift estimates, particularly in the presence of stellar contamination and low signal-to-noise spectra.
 The above approach increases the redshift success rate by about 15\%.
-These creteria yield an eBOSS LRG sample of 61,000 galaxies, and the redshift success rate is 84\%.
+These criteria yield an eBOSS LRG sample of 62,000 galaxies, and the redshift success rate is 84\%.
 The stellar fraction in the spectroscopic sample is found to be about 11\%.
 We restrict the CMASS galaxies to the same footprint as the eBOSS sample resulting in an eBOSS+BOSS sample of 97,000 galaxies.
+We summarize the basic statistics of the eBOSS+BOSS sample in Table I, including the galaxy numbers, the space density, completeness and stellar contamination.
 Figure \ref{sky} displays the sky coverage of the eBOSS LRG sample color-coded by completeness.
 The North Galactic Cap (NGC) and South Galactic South (SGC) are analyzed jointly for simplicity.
 The area covered by the survey and the angular completeness of each sector is tracked by the $\tt{MANGLE}$ software \citep{Swanson_Mangle}.